cliveholloway/herbert/README.md

 ## Introduction

+I have an ongoing personal project to study and publish information about my Great, Great Uncle based on his Journals.
+I am slowly building things out into a web site:

+https://HerbertHolloway.org

-This repo is my first coding in Python, after 29 years of focusing on Perl.
+So, I thought I'd take the opportunity to plow through some Python coding - something I should probably do after spending 29 years focusing on Perl.

-For speed, I have written this using "vibe coding" followed by manual tweaking as needed.
+For speed, I have written most iof this dcode using "vibe coding", followed by manual tweaking as needed.
 This is about a week's work in total.

-The goal is to create web site assets, using Python, to showcase my Great, Great Uncle's journals that he wrote in 1918.
-A separate (private) repo takes the output from this code and uses it to serve the web site:

-https://HerbertHolloway.org

 I've used [Jekyll](https://jekyllrb.com/) to build out the site.
 Never used it before, but got everything built and working in less than a day, and figured it would be a good example of learning a new stack.
+The site is built out using a githubv deploy action.

 I have included a zip of the core of the Jekyll site in this file: